TRPB/evict/README.md

 and default your home directory to `/home/<name>/home`

-2a.
+### 2a.
+If you want /users/foo/home instead of /home/foo/home

 If you don't want `/home/x/home' and want `/users/x/home` or similar, set the default user home directory:

 ```nix
 users.defaultUserHome = "/users";
 ```

+**PLEASE BE CAREFUL WHEN DOING THIS**

+You may need to manually move your files from the old location to the new one if you do this, depending on your system configuration.

+### 3. Set the HOME variable

-3. After login, you need to set the environment variable `HOME=/users/name/home` inside your desktop environment/login shell.
+After login, you need to set the environment variable `HOME=/users/name/home` inside your desktop environment/login shell.

 Currently this is done automatically when: